Sector Operations provides a variety of payment-related services for health providers.

 - Primary Health Organisations submit patient registers, which form the basis for capitation-based funding calculations.

-Sector Services process registers, claims, invoices and refund requests by:
+Sector Operations process registers, claims, invoices and refund requests by:

 - Capturing and validating them against the Providers Agreement or against the health care user’s entitlement, and against the business rules specified for each claim type